David Durham (fugitive)

-David Anthony Durham (March 11, 1967 – disappeared January 23, 2011) is an American fugitive who disappeared under mysterious circumstances after shooting and critically injuring a police officer during a traffic stop in Lincoln City, Oregon.
-After shooting the officer, Durham's vehicle was rendered inoperable via a spike strip 40 mi south in Waldport, where he fled on foot and began shooting at two crab fishermen in Alsea Bay before disappearing.
+David Anthony Durham (March 11, 1967 – disappeared January 23, 2011) is an American fugitive who disappeared under mysterious circumstances after allegedly shooting and critically injuring a police officer during a traffic stop in Lincoln City, Oregon.
+After allegedly shooting the officer, Durham's vehicle was rendered inoperable via a spike strip 40 mi south in Waldport, where he fled on foot and is alleged to have begun shooting at two crab fishermen in Alsea Bay before disappearing.
 Durham's whereabouts remain unknown.

 Disappearance

 At approximately 10:58 pm on January 23, 2011, Lincoln City police officer Steven Dodds pulled over a 1984 Dodge pickup truck owned by David Anthony Durham, of Sauvie Island, Portland, Oregon, for a routine traffic violation in Lincoln City, Oregon.
 During the interaction, Durham told Dodds that he was driving to a military base in California.
-At some point during the traffic stop, Durham shot Dodds multiple times in the chest, critically injuring him, and then fled in his vehicle, heading south on Highway 101.
+At some point during the traffic stop, Durham is alleged to have shot Dodds multiple times in the chest, critically injuring him, and then fled in his vehicle, heading south on Highway 101.

 Responding police officers spotted Durham's vehicle in Newport, and disabled his vehicle with a spike strip near Waldport, just north of the Alsea Bay Bridge.
 Unable to further drive his vehicle, Durham fled on foot into the woods on the west side of the highway; Durham's dog, which was in his vehicle, fled to the east.
 Shortly after, two crab fishermen working by spotlight on Alsea Bay reported gunshots originating from the spit, but could not see the gunman in the darkness.
 Three days after Durham's disappearance, his dog was found wandering in Waldport.